 - Raw Coconut water has more potassium than a few bananas!

-- Raw Coconut water contains a high level of magnesium and vitamin C
+- Coconut water contains a high level of magnesium and vitamin C

-- Maple syrup is a natural sweetener loaded with vitamins, minerals, and nutrients such as calcium, potassium, zinc, magnesium, and antioxidants (but processed maple syrup loses its nutritional value and taste)
+- Maple syrup is a natural sweetener loaded with calcium, potassium, zinc, magnesium, and antioxidants (but processed maple syrup loses its nutritional value and taste)

 Dairy-Free Maple Chocolate Chip Popsicles

 - ¾ cup raw coconut water pink

 - Break out your favorite popsicle mold and sticks and set aside.
 In a high-speed blender blast all the ingredients together except the coconut water.